AAAAGH! HOW DID YOU GET IN HERE? HOW DID YOU GET INSIDE THE SAUSAGE FACTORY?

 Watch your fingers.

-Things I am doing to spruce this place up a little as part of my academic writing workflow
+Things I am doing to spruce this place up as part of yak shaving my academic writing workflow

 import ipython notebooks.
 Aaaaalmost simple.

 I’m currently trying Daniel Rodriguez’s method:

 auto-render graphviz dotfiles